List of Providence Friars men's basketball seasons

 Syracuse vs. Providence in February 2010 at the Dunkin' Donuts Center in Providence, Rhode Island.

 This is a list of the seasons completed by the Providence Friars men's basketball team.

 Providence has fielded a men's college basketball team since 1926.
 The team played as an independent until 1979, when it became a charter member of the original Big East Conference.
 Providence was among seven schools to leave the original Big East in 2013 to become charter members of a new Big East Conference.

-From 1975 to 1978, during four of the five seasons immediately preceding the formation of the original Big East Conference, Providence took part in the Eastern College Athletic Conference's regional Division I ECAC Men's Basketball Tournaments for schools which played as independents during the regular season.
-These tournaments gave colleges and universities in the Northeastern United States which otherwise did not have access to a tournament with an automatic bid to the NCAA Division I tournament.
-Each ECAC regional tournament champion received an automatic bid to the NCAA Division I tournament.
+From 1975 to 1978, during four of the five seasons immediately preceding the formation of the original Big East Conference, Providence took part in the Eastern College Athletic Conference's regional Division I ECAC Men's Basketball Tournaments.
+Colleges and universities in the Northeastern United States played as independents during the regular season at the time and did not yet have access to a conventional conference tournament with an automatic bid to the NCAA Division I tournament, so each ECAC regional tournament filled that gap by giving its champion an automatic bid to the NCAA Division I tournament.
 Providence qualified for the ECAC New England Region Tournament in each season from 1975 to 1978, but never won the tournament championship.
 The Friars did not qualify for the ECAC Tournament in 1979.

 Although Providence never won the regular-season championship in the original Big East Conference of 1979–2013, it won the tournament championship in 1994.
 In the new Big East Conference, it won the tournament championship in 2014 and the regular-season championship in the 2021–22 season.

 Providence has appeared in the NCAA Tournament 22 times, reaching the Final Four in 1973 and 1987.